 Today, a new effort is underway to tap a powerful yet under-leveraged technology that will provide government officials and utilities with the first-ever near real time, automated warning when emergency power is threatened at a hospital or other critical healthcare facility grappling with an extended power outage.

-This early warning of a threat to emergency power will be provided through the Power P.I.O.N.E.E.R.
-Dashboard, a new online tool being developed by the non-profit Powered for Patients.
-P.I.O.N.E.E.R. stands for Power Information Needed to Expedite Emergency Response.
-The Power P.I.O.N.E.E.R.
-Dashboard is being developed with funding from the U.S. Department of Homeland Security, Cybersecurity and Infrastructure Security Agency (CISA), National Risk Management Center, through the National Infrastructure Protection Program Security & Resilience Challenge, which is implemented by the National Institute for Homeland Security (NIHS).
+This early warning of a threat to emergency power will be provided through a new online tool being developed by the non-profit Powered for Patients with funding from the U.S. Department of Homeland Security, Cybersecurity and Infrastructure Security Agency (CISA), National Risk Management Center, through the National Infrastructure Protection Program Security & Resilience Challenge, which is implemented by the National Institute for Homeland Security (NIHS).
 The Security & Resilience Challenge program invests in promising technologies that can help government and the private sector tackle some of the more daunting challenges of disaster planning and response.

-Mechanical fault detection and automated reporting technology is the cornerstone of the Power P.I.O.N.E.E.R.
-Dashboard.
+Mechanical fault detection and automated reporting technology is the cornerstone of the prototype developed by Powered for Patients through the DHS contract.
 This technology is being connected to emergency power systems in increasing numbers by hospitals, water systems, waste water treatment plants and cell tower operators across the U.S. The slightest mechanical hiccup or a low fuel level triggers an automated, real time notification via text or email, alerting facility managers and their service providers to any situation requiring immediate attention.
 This technology also has advanced capabilities that can diagnose a serious problem remotely, a powerful capability for unmanned facilities like cell towers and pumping stations for water and waste water treatment systems.

 Despite the growing use of this advanced technology, no hospital, water system or waste water treatment plant in the U.S. has shared this valuable data stream with government officials or utilities.
 The primary reason: they’ve never been asked.
 That’s changing thanks the Department of Homeland Security funding provided to Powered for Patients, the 501c3 non-profit created after Hurricane Sandy to better safeguard emergency power and accelerate utility power restoration for critical healthcare facilities impacted by disaster.

-Since the majority of U.S. hospitals do not use fault detection and automated reporting technology, the Power P.I.O.N.E.E.R.
-Dashboard is being designed to receive manually submitted reports.
-This design feature will enable every hospital in the U.S. to use the Power P.I.O.N.E.E.R.
-Dashboard along with skilled nursing facilities and large dialysis centers, neither of which generally use the advanced fault detection and automated reporting technology for their emergency power systems.
+Since the majority of U.S. hospitals do not use fault detection and automated reporting technology, the emergency power reporting Dashboard is being designed to receive manually submitted reports.
+This design feature will enable every hospital in the U.S. to use the Dashboard along with skilled nursing facilities and large dialysis centers, neither of which generally use the advanced fault detection and automated reporting technology for their emergency power systems.

 Among the challenges vexing emergency responders and public health preparedness officials has been limited situational awareness about the status of back-up power at hospitals and other critical infrastructure.
 In past incidents where hospital emergency power has been threatened, communications from impacted facilities to government officials and utilities seeking assistance has been disjointed and oftentimes delayed.
 Rarely has a notification of a threat to emergency power been provided at the first sign of trouble, a reality that deprives government officials and utilities of a head start that could make the difference between hospitals having to evacuate or not.